-As an example of an embedded system, Intel platform iMote2 based on Intel processor PXA271 Xscale is shown in Figure 43.
+As an example of an embedded system, Intel platform iMote2 based on Intel processor PXA271 Xscale is shown in Figure 49.
 It is obvious that the system consists of identical (similar) components as a personal computer - processor, RAM and flash, IO interfaces, power, real-time clock, signal processor and radio module of standard 802.15.4 (ZigBee).
 These days most of these components are advantageously combined in one integrated circuit - a system on a chip and the PCB (printed circuit board) is only a kind of base for mounting other components and for accessing chip interfaces.

-Figure 43: Block diagram of embedded computer Imote2
+Figure 49: Block diagram of embedded computer Imote2

 Integrating of all computer components into one package of integrated circuit create System-on-Chip (SoC).
 These components are microprocessor, combination of memories (RAM, ROM and EEPROM or flash), sources of timing signals, interfaces (especially USB, Ethernet, SPI, I2C, GPIO, and others), voltage regulators and power management circuits.
 These individual blocks are interconnected usually by an internal bus AMBA (Advanced Microcontroller Bus Architecture - developed by company ARM).
-Block diagram of this circuit is shown in Figure 44.
+Block diagram of this circuit is shown in Figure 50.

-Figure 44: Block diagram of SoC
+Figure 50: Block diagram of SoC

-8.5.2.
+8.7.2.
 Operating systems

 An operating system is an essential computer software that is loaded into the computer memory during system start and remains in operation until its shutdown.
-It consists of a core and auxiliary system tools.
-Its main task is to enable user to control the computer (run programs, transfer their inputs and outputs ...), and create stable application interface abstracting hardware control using easy-to-use features (Application Program Interface - API) thus enabling resources management - to allocate system resources to processes.
-For use in embedded systems, it is possible to consider GNU Linux which supports many processor architectures (e.g. PowerPC, ARM, x86, SPARC, MIPS).
-It is also appropriate to mention TinyOS system which is used in the sensor networks.
+It provides core and auxiliary system services and tools.
+Its main task is to enable users to control the computer (run programs, transfer their inputs and outputs ...), and create stable application interface abstracting hardware control using easy-to-use features (Application Program Interface - API) thus enabling resources management - to allocate system resources to processes.
+Regarding the resource allocation to processes, an operating system can be either single tasking or multitasking.
+Although, a processor core can run only a single execution at a time, the illusion of simultaneity is created by the scheduler of the multitasking operating system, accomplished by rapidly switching between processes.
+For use in embedded systems, it is possible to consider GNU Linux, which supports many processor architectures (e.g. PowerPC, ARM, x86, SPARC, MIPS).
+It is also appropriate to mention TinyOS system, which is used in the sensor networks.
+However, for the mission critical applications in which reliability is an important concern, a real time operating system (e.g. Zephyr, VxWorks, FreeRTOS), which has a scheduler providing minimal interrupt latency and minimal thread switching latency, should be considered.